SSH

 Note

-If the config is set up well, you can log in with ssh arbitrary name using the arbitrary name set in 4.
+If the config settings are correct, you can log in using ``ssh <any name>’’ using the arbitrary name set in step 4.

 ssh uec

-2. Go to delete to delete the registration.
+2. Proceed to Delete to delete the registration.

 % ssh-keygen (Enter)